 What is a healthy cholesterol level?

 Last November, new guidelines regarding high cholesterol were published in the health journal Circulation.
 These guidelines were the result of 24 science and health experts from the American Heart Association (AHA) and 11 other health organizations.
-They are meant to help health care providers prevent, diagnose, and treat those patients with high cholesterol.
+They help health care providers prevent, diagnose, and treat those patients with high cholesterol.

 The new guidelines show that lowering low-density lipoprotein (LDL) known as “bad” cholesterol to levels less than 70 milligrams per deciliter in high-risk patients is best for reducing heart disease complications and risk of dying.
 An LDL-cholesterol level of more than 160 is considered very high.